davibelo/python-pro-bootcamp-2021/02-intermediate/00-preparing_IDE.md

     > OBS: To remove a virtual environment, just delete the .venv folder
     > After creating or deleting, reboot VS Code

+6. Activate virtual enviroment:
-6. Go to code command line (Ctrl+Shift+P) and type:
+    - Go to code command line (Ctrl+Shift+P) and type:

         Python: Select Interpreter
         > and select your recently created environment

+    - or open a terminal and type:

+            source .venv/bin/activate

 7. Remember to add .venv on .gitignore (.venv/**) project file